Workiva/over_react/README.md

 ## Fluent-style component consumption

-In OverReact, `UiProps` subclasses are used to consume components instead of the `ReactComponentFactory` functions.
+In OverReact, components are consumed by invoking a `UiFactory` to return a new `UiProps` builder, which is then modified and invoked to build a `ReactElement`.

 This is done to make ["fluent-style"](#fluent-style-component-consumption) component consumption possible, so that the OverReact consumer experience is very similar to the [React JS][react-js] / "vanilla" [react-dart]